Stability of the Heisenberg Product on Symmetric Functions: Stable Heisenberg Coefficients

 where $h_k$ is the complete homogeneous symmetric function, and we set $h_k=0$ when $k$ is negative and $h_0=1$.
 We no longer require $\lambda$ to be a partition, $\lambda$ can be any finite integer sequence.
-Then the Jacob-Trudi determinant will give us $0$ or $\pm 1$ times some Schur function.
+Then the Jacobi-Trudi determinant will give us $0$ or $\pm 1$ times some Schur function.
+Applying Jacobi-Trudi determinant to the right hand side of \eqref{examplerecover}, we have

-Murnaghan \cite{F-1938} pointed out that the reduced Kronecker coefficients determine the Kronecker product.
-Analogously, the stable Aguiar coefficients also determine the Heisenberg product, even for small values of $n$.
-Consider the lowest degree component of $s_{2,1,1}\sharp s_{2,1}$ as an example.
-The formula \eqref{lowest} gives us (let $n=4$)